TheManishDaksh/TheManishDaksh/README.md

 - 👋 Hi, I’m @TheManishDaksh .
-- 👀 I’m interested in Development .
+- 👀 I’m interested in full-stack-Development .
 - 🌱 I’m currently looking for React Development opportunities .
 - 💞️ I’m looking to collaborate on Development Projects .
 - 📫 My email is manishk78625@gmail.com and profile link given in bio.